Exercise and asthma

-Having asthma doesn’t have to stop you playing sport, exercising or taking part in any other physical activity, whether it’s just for fun or competitively.
-Did you know a lot of great athletes have asthma?
+Having asthma shouldn’t prevent you from playing sports, exercising or taking part in any other physical activity, whether it’s just for fun or more competitively.

 Sometimes people with asthma can get symptoms when they exercise, especially in dry or cold air, or without the right preparation.
 Asthma symptoms after exercise are common but treatable.